 Children's Mental Health Research to Practice Series

-CYFC partners with the Minnesota Association for Children's Mental Health (MACMH) to host an Research to Practice training series at the annual Child & Mental Health Conference.
+CYFC partners with the Minnesota Association for Children's Mental Health (MACMH) to host an Research to Practice training series at the annual Child and Mental Health Conference.
 This series features University of Minnesota faculty and staff and provides an in-depth review of basic and applied research, best practices, and translation of research to practice and policy.
 The Research to Practice series offers advanced training for experienced professionals with an opportunity to participate in a full day of learning and interaction with researchers.